What is aquaculture?

 Support a better life for farmed finfish

 We know that fish are sentient, meaning they are capable of experiencing pain, fear, and distress.
-The BC SPCA supports the development of welfare-focused minimum standards for aquaculture, and are pleased to see the Canada’s first Code of Practice for farmed salmonids (salmon, trout, char) is being developed.
+The BC SPCA supports the development of welfare-focused minimum standards for aquaculture, and are pleased to see that Canada’s first Code of Practice for Farmed Salmonids (salmon, trout, char) has been developed.

 We are always working to build a better future for farm animals in B.C. and across Canada, but we need your help.
 Learn how you can take action for farm animals.